MKSQD/Cube/readme.md

 ## State
 This library has been in development for a long time and works.
 It has not yet been used in any released game.
-It's still in development and APIs might change but the aim is to do proper semver versioning with breaking changes being major versions with explicit warnings.
+It's still being actively developed and APIs might change but the aim is to do proper semver versioning with breaking changes being major versions with explicit warnings.
+Basic tooling is there.
+Patches, requests and feeding are welcome.

 ## Getting Started